Adnanshahria/focus/replit.md

 ### Important Notes
 - The app requires Firebase configuration for full functionality
-- Anonymous sign-in is initiated automatically for users without accounts
+- Anonymous sign-in is initiated automatically
-- The dev server must run on port 5000 with host 0.0.0.0 for Replit
-- TypeScript build errors are ignored in configuration (can be fixed if needed)
+- PWA manifests are dynamically generated at build time
+- BasePath is automatically applied to all routes
+- Works on root URL deployments and subdirectory deployments

+## PWA Testing Checklist
+- [ ] Install on Android via app menu
+- [ ] Install on iOS via Share > Add to Home Screen
+- [ ] Verify icon displays correctly
+- [ ] Works in offline mode (requires service worker implementation)
+- [ ] Test on both Vercel (root) and GitHub Pages (subdirectory)

 ## Known Issues
-- Some conflicting star exports in Firebase module warnings (non-breaking)
+- Service worker not yet implemented (PWA is installable but not fully offline-capable)
 - LSP diagnostics present but don't affect functionality

 ## Next Steps
 Users can:
 1. Customize timer intervals in settings
-2. Sign up for a permanent account to save sessions
+2. Sign up for account to save sessions
 3. View daily statistics and focus trends
 4. Use deep focus mode for distraction-free timing
 5. Customize theme and notification preferences